MechanicalRock/mechanicalrock.github.io/_posts/2024-08-01-pip-freeze.markdown

 # The Importance of Using pip freeze for Data Engineers and Analysts

 Prior to my career in software consulting, I had the (mis)fortune of working in accounting, finance, and analytics.
 Using tools like Excel, Python, and SQL, my only goal was to deliver value quickly.
-Concepts such as version control, repeatable code, and GIT were completely foreign to me—something I’m sure many data analysts and data scientists can relate to.
+Concepts such as version control, repeatable code, and GIT were completely foreign to me.
+I’m sure many data analysts and data scientists can relate to.

 Nowadays, I preach the benefits of version control, but remnants of my analytics background have recently come back to haunt me.
 When working on a feature, I have a habit of not tracking my Python dependencies until it’s ready to be reviewed.
 However, a recent scare in our CI/CD pipeline reminded me of the importance of investing a small amount of time in managing dependencies, which can save hours of headaches down the line.